 Unlike many of our industry peers, we have a dedicated in-house planning department that focuses on programming, scheduling and on-site updating, working from the Baseline Technical Document as a basis.
 The comprehensive Baseline Technical Document – which details project requirements and costs – is approved and signed off by the client prior to construction commencement.

 While the quality of the work itself remains the responsibility of the contractor, we insist that our project consultants remain actively involved in the construction process from commencement to completion of a project.
-Regular inspections and quality reports are carried out, insuring timeous resolution of any issues that may arise.
-This quality process also includes sourcing samples and creating mock-ups for the clients’ approval.
+Regular inspections and quality assessments are carried out, insuring timeous resolution of any issues that may arise.
+This quality process includes sourcing samples and creating mock-ups for the clients’ approval.

 Programme of works